• Skip to primary navigation

 Reusing as Starter

-• Save ¼ cup of plain yogurt from each batch to use as your next starter.
+• Save ¼ cup of plain yogurt from each batch to use as your next starter, about 60 mL.

-• After 3–4 rounds, refresh with a new store-bought starter for best results.
+• After 3-4 rounds, refresh with a new store-bought starter for best results; or explore sourdough-free bread recipes for easy loaves for other no-starter baking ideas.

 Label your jar with the date and starter type so you know how fresh it is.